-Unlike in neighboring Nevada, nowhere in Utah is it legal to solicit, or try to purchase the services of, a prostitute.
-Utah is known for strictly enforcing its laws against this sort of behavior, which is technically referred to under the criminal code as the crime of “patronizing a prostitute.”
-While it may seen like a bit of harmless fun, this charge can come with serious penalties including jail time and large fines.
+Unlike in Nevada, it is illegal to purchase the services of a prostitute in Utah.
+Utah is known for strictly enforcing its laws against this behavior, referred to as the crime of “patronizing a prostitute.”

-At Overson Law, PLLC, our compassionate, discreet Utah solicitation of prostitution lawyers understand that being charged with this crime does not mean that you are guilty.
-We will fight with all the tools in our toolbox to tell your side of the story, get the charges dismissed or downgraded, and keep your life and your future from being impacted any more than it already has.
-For a free, confidential consultation, call us today at (801) 758-2287.
+At Overson Law, PLLC, our compassionate, discreet Utah solicitation of prostitution lawyers will fight with all the tools in our toolbox to tell your side of the story.
+Call us today for a free, confidential case review at (801) 758-2287.

 Charges for Solicitation of Prostitution in Utah

-As noted above, solicitation of a prostitute is usually charged as a crime called “patronizing a prostitute.”
-Under the language of the statute, you do not need to actually engage in any sort of sexual act with the prostitute, so long as you either “pay or offer or agree to pay a prostitute, or an individual the actor believes to be a prostitute, a fee, or the functional equivalent of a fee, for the purpose of engaging in an act of sexual activity.”
-This means that even if the person is only pretending to be a prostitute, such as in the case of a police officer in a sting operation, you can still be charged with this crime.
+As noted above, solicitation of a prostitute is usually charged as a crime called “patronizing a prostitute” under Utah Code § 76-10-1303(1).
+Under the statute’s language, you do not need to actually engage in any sexual activity with the prostitute, so long as you either pay or agree to pay a sex worker for sex.
+The payment need not be money.
+Offering goods or services in exchange for sex may also warrant criminal charges.
+The person being solicited does not even have to be a prostitute or sex worker.
+As long as the defendant believed the other person was a sex worker, the defendant can be charged.
+This means that even if the person is only pretending to be a prostitute, like a police officer in a sting operation, you can still be charged with this crime.